 While United does not require adherence to any doctrinal creed or stance, the general ethos at United is one of inclusivity and our policy on inclusive language has reflected this ethos.
 Recognizing that the use of language is a theological decision, faculty members are asked to use their language choice as a teaching opportunity for students.

-Starting in the 2014-15 academic year, grading and evaluation of students will be managed in Moodle.
+Grading and evaluation of students during the semester will be managed in Moodle.
 In order to facilitate assessment processes, all grades must be submitted online through Moodle Grade Book and reporting of learning outcome achievement will be handled in Moodle Outcomes.
 Both can be found in the “Settings” menu in the left-hand sidebar of your class’ site.
 The Outcomes feature will be equipped with United’s learning outcomes, which you’ve used in your syllabus.
 They will appear in Outcomes as “Available standard outcomes” that you can select and add to your class.
-If you find that you have more questions please be in contact with Katie Brink, firstname.lastname@example.org.
-651-271-0994.
-Katie is developing support resources for you concerning use of Grade Book and Outcomes in Moodle.

 Reporting of Grades

 Every faculty member, whether permanent or adjunct, is required to report grades.
 The grades must itemize student achievement according to learning outcomes for the course and degree.
-The grades are recorded on Moodle.
-An explanation of the two grading systems United uses (P/NC and letter grades) can be found in the Masters Student Handbook.
-Please be sure you are conversant with both systems and note students’ preferences as indicated on your course list.
+During the semester, grades are recorded on Moodle.
+An explanation of the grading system used by United can be found in the Masters Student Handbook.

 Textbook List Deadlines